aenriii/aenrisite/pages/003-aenrisite.md

 ### first attempts
 -- a shitty site in client-side svelte

-as of writing this, [aenri.loveh.art](https://aenri.loveh.art) still holds the v1 of my website. this was an amateur attempt at learning svelte, and it resulted in a website where you could not change the active tab without javascript completely enabled. in addition, over time, i began to dislike the bubbly catppuccin aesthetic when used to represent myself. that, and
+the v1 of my website was genuinely an amateur attempt at learning svelte, and it resulted in a website where you could not change the active tab without javascript completely enabled. in addition, over time, i began to dislike the bubbly catppuccin aesthetic when used to represent myself. that, and